Tarrant County Appraisal District

 What is the process to file a property protest with Tarrant Appraisal District?

-Filing a property protest with Tarrant Appraisal District is a straightforward process.
-Property owners can submit their protest online via their TAD account.
-Once logged in, they can file a formal protest and upload any supporting documentation.
-The Appraisal Review Board (ARB) will then review the submission and schedule a hearing if necessary.
-Information about protest filing and related deadlines is available on the TAD website.
+Property owners can submit a protest online through their TAD account.
+Once logged in, they can file a formal protest and upload supporting documentation.
+The Appraisal Review Board (ARB) will review the submission and schedule a hearing if necessary.
+Information about protest filing and deadlines is available on the TAD website.

 How can I apply for property tax exemptions in Tarrant County?

-Tarrant County offers various property tax exemptions, including homestead exemptions, over 65 exemptions, and exemptions for disabled veterans.
-Property owners can file for these exemptions by submitting the appropriate application forms available on the TAD website.
-Detailed instructions for each exemption, including eligibility and filing requirements, are provided.
+Tarrant County offers various property tax exemptions, including homestead exemptions, over-65 exemptions, and exemptions for disabled veterans.
+Property owners can apply by submitting the appropriate forms available on the TAD website.
+Instructions for eligibility and filing are provided there.
 You can access these forms on the TAD Exemption page.

 Can I update my property address or owner information with the Tarrant Appraisal District?

-Yes, property owners can update their address or ownership information with Tarrant Appraisal District.
-For address changes, owners can submit a request via email, mail, or in person.
-In cases of ownership changes due to events like divorce or death, relevant documents such as divorce decrees or death certificates must be submitted.
-More information on how to change property ownership details is available on the TAD Contact page.
+Yes.
+Property owners can update address or ownership information with Tarrant Appraisal District.
+For address changes, owners may submit a request by email, mail, or in person.
+In cases of ownership changes due to events such as divorce or death, supporting documents may be required.
+More information is available on the TAD Contact page.

 How do I create an online account with Tarrant Appraisal District?

-Creating an online account with Tarrant Appraisal District is simple.
-Property owners need to request an online PIN, which will be sent to the address on record.
-Once received, owners can log in and manage their properties through the dashboard.
-This platform allows owners to view property details, file protests, and track their property’s appraised value.
-Instructions on how to request your PIN and create an account can be found on the TAD Account Management page.
+Property owners generally need to request an online PIN, which is sent to the address on record.
+Once received, owners can log in and manage their property account through the available dashboard tools.
+Instructions on requesting a PIN and setting up an account can be found on the TAD Account Management page.

 Does Tarrant Appraisal District send my property tax bill or collect my taxes?